The Effects of Linear Matter Power Spectrum Enhancement on Dark Matter Substructure: Summary and Discussion

 \subsection{Summary}

-We have presented new zoom-in simulations of a MW analog with initial conditions featuring linear matter power spectrum enhancement and/or suppression.
-We highlight the following key results: \begin{itemize} \item The subhalo mass function reflects the shape of $P(k)$, including both its enhancement and suppression when they are present (Figures~\ref{fig:enhanced_shmf} and \ref{fig:sub_ratio}); \item Changes to the SHMF relative to CDM are mainly imprinted at infall, rather than during tidal evolution (Figure~\ref{fig:sub_iso_ratio}); \item $P(k)$ enhancement yields more centrally-concentrated subhalo radial distributions (Figure~\ref{fig:enhanced_radial}). \end{itemize}
+We have presented new zoom-in simulations of an MW analog with linear matter power spectrum enhancement and/or suppression.
+We highlight the following key results: \begin{itemize} \item The subhalo mass function reflects the shape of $P(k)$, including both its enhancement and suppression when they are present (Figures~\ref{fig:enhanced_shmf} and \ref{fig:sub_ratio}); \item Changes to the SHMF relative to CDM are mainly imprinted at infall, rather than during tidal evolution (Figure~\ref{fig:sub_iso_ratio}); \item $P(k)$ enhancement yields more centrally concentrated subhalo radial distributions (Figure~\ref{fig:enhanced_radial}). \end{itemize}

 These results are consistent with previous simulations that include Gaussian $P(k)$ enhancement, but probe a different range of spatial and temporal scales.
 In particular, \cite{Tkachev230713774,Tkachev240702991}, \cite{Pilipenko240417803}, and \cite{Eroshenko240902739} found that a Gaussian $P(k)$ bump leads to HMF enhancement relative to CDM at high redshifts.
 Figures~\ref{fig:enhanced_shmf} and \ref{fig:sub_ratio} demonstrate that this enhancement persists in the $z=0$ SHMF.
 This finding is not guaranteed from the high-$z$ results, since mode coupling tends to erase power spectrum features over time.
 These previous studies also showed that central densities of halos in the Gaussian enhancement scenarios are increased relative to CDM, consistent with Figure~\ref{fig:m_c}.